 They’re Not a Registered Investment Advisor

-Unfortunately, just about anyone can call themselves a financial advisor.
-This doesn’t mean they’ve passed any particular kind of certification or had some requisite training.
-However, any advisor registered with the SEC is legally required to abide by fiduciary duty and put the client’s interests ahead of their own.
-If your advisor isn’t registered with the SEC, they may not be a fiduciary, and as a result, may not be legally obligated to have your best interests in mind.
-If your advisor isn’t registered with the SEC, they also may not follow the custody rule and house your assets with a qualified custodian.
+Unfortunately, just about anyone can call themselves a financial advisor, with no certification or training required.
+Any advisor registered as an RIA, whether with the SEC or their state securities board, is legally required to abide by fiduciary duty and put your interests ahead of their own.
+Advisors who are not registered as an RIA may not be a fiduciary and may not be legally obligated to act in your best interest or follow the custody rule that requires client assets to be held with a qualified custodian.

 You Aren’t Receiving Account Statements